 If your child outgrows a backpack, a well-made bag keeps stuff out of the landfill since it can still be used.
-Pass it along to a younger sibling, donate it to a local charity, use it as a portable emergency supply kit bag, or sell it on the MEC Gear Swap or online marketplace sites.
+Pass it along to a younger sibling, donate it to a local charity, use it as a portable emergency supply kit bag, or sell it on online marketplace sites.

 5. Watch the weight